sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 Matlab, so we need a tutorial, and literature attractive to them.
 In recent years many Physics and Engineering departments now use Python for class programming.
-MIT moved from using Scheme to Python three or four years ago, as but one example.
-Also, in the past year, many Silicon Valley Companies are now using Python.
+MIT moved from using Scheme to Python three or four years ago, as one example.
+Also, in the past year, many Silicon Valley companies are now using Python.
 Sage seems like it is the next logical step for them since it comes prepackaged with all the items listed above.

 \subsubsection{The Workshop}
-One of the objectives of the Sage days would be to produce a series of videos, work sheets, and a tutorials aimed at being user friendly to Engineers, Physicists, and Scientist.
+One of the objectives of the Sage days would be to produce a series of videos, worksheets, and tutorials aimed at being user friendly to Engineers, Physicists, and Scientists.
 This would give a quick introduction to the tools they use and leave out all the wonderful mathematics they normally don't use.